 - Share Computer Sound

 If you’re ready to schedule a one-on-one online guitar lesson for your kid or join a group guitar class, then go to our online guitar lessons for kids registration page.

 Already registered, then check out 5 Easy Steps for a Great Online Guitar Lessons for Kids Experience!

 SIGN YOUR KIDS UP FOR GUITAR LESSONS

 Sign up for Rock Dojo guitar lessons today.
 Want to learn more?
-Check out Rock Dojo’s FAQs and learn how our colored-belt systems works (here’s a hint: it’s like karate and you graduate with a black belt).
 Do you have a specific question about our guitar lessons for kids?
-Drop us a line at (503) 484-6417.
-Sign up for after-school guitar lessons in Portland, OR, on the Rock Dojo Find a Class page.
+Drop us a line at contact us.
+Sign up for group guitar lessons at online group guitar lessons for kids.